yithemes/yith-woocommerce-wishlist/README.txt

 * Turkish - TURKEY
 * Ukrainian - UKRAINE

-**NOTE: if no translation is available for your language yet, you can translate it yourself thanks to the advanced tool offered by WordPress at [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/yith-woocommerce-wishlist/)!**

 == Installation ==

-1. Unzip the downloaded .zip file.
+1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH WooCommerce Wishlist` from Plugins page.
+3. Activate `YITH WooCommerce Wishlist` from Plugins page

-YITH WooCommerce Wishlist will add a new submenu called "Wishlist" under "YITH" menu.
-Here you can configure all the plugin settings.
+YITH WooCommerce Wishlist will add a new submenu called "Wishlist" under "YIT Plugins" menu.
+Here you are able to configure all the plugin settings.

 == Frequently Asked Questions ==